Ohio woman’s cancer disappears after groundbreaking clinical trial

 Husband Jim says, "She's convinced me probably a hundred times over the years that she was a goner."
 Pet scans showing how cancer had spread throughout her lungs and chest.
 But in August of this year, a major breakthrough.

-“My name is Denise and I'm the first CAR-T Cell patient at Seidman Cancer Center at University Hospitals."
+“My name is Denise and I'm the first CAR T-cell patient at Seidman Cancer Center at University Hospitals."

 This University Hospitals commercial detailing her amazing journey.
-The clinical trial, called CAR-t Cell Therapy, is delivered in a single syringe and re-engineers t-cells to seek out and destroy the cancer cells.
-U-H the first in the nation for this type of trial, engineering and processing cells in their own lab.
+The clinical trial, called CAR T-cell Therapy, is delivered in a single syringe and re-engineers T-cells to seek out and destroy the cancer cells.
+UH is the first in the nation for this type of trial, engineering and processing cells in their own lab.

 Hematology and oncology specialist, Doctor Paolo Caimi says, "We collect the patient's cells they get modified with a particular virus that introduces the genetic modification over twelve to 14 days."
 And just 30-days after starting the trial, Denise’s cancer is completely gone.